-Graduates with outstanding SAC data are surveyed yearly until outstanding data elements are collected.
+Graduates with outstanding GAD are surveyed yearly until outstanding data elements are collected.
 Once all data elements are collected, a student is no longer surveyed.
 The Program collects and maintains the phone number and email address of graduates.
 Initial surveys are conducted via email.
-If a survey is not returned, the SAC Data Coordinator sends a second email request.
-If the second email is unanswered, the SAC data coordinator attempts to contact the graduate and obtain the information through a phone interview.
-If phone interview attempts are unsuccessful, the SAC Data Coordinator uses online resources to check if a graduate has obtained licensure through online resources, such as the State of Connecticut's Department of Public Health Online license verification tool.

-All SAC data is reported in aggregate form; all responses from graduates are confidential and graduates name are never attached to SAC data reports.
+If a survey is not returned, the GAD Coordinator sends a second email request.
+If the second email is unanswered, the GAD coordinator attempts to contact the graduate and obtain the information through a phone interview.
+If phone interview attempts are unsuccessful, the GAD Coordinator uses online resources to check if a graduate has obtained licensure through online resources, such as the State of Connecticut's Department of Public Health Online license verification tool.
+All GAD is reported in aggregate form; all responses from graduates are confidential and graduates name are never attached to GAD reports.